Business Associate Agreement

 - Reporting.
 Business Associate shall report to Covered Entity any use or disclosure of PHI not permitted by this Agreement, and any Security Incident or Breach of Unsecured PHI, without unreasonable delay and no later than sixty (60) days after discovery.

 - Subcontractors.
 Business Associate shall ensure that any subcontractors that create, receive, maintain, or transmit PHI on behalf of Business Associate agree to the same restrictions and conditions that apply to Business Associate under this Agreement.
+A current list of HIPAA-covered services and subprocessors is maintained at sendmedocs.com/covered-services.

 - Access to PHI.
 Business Associate shall make PHI available to Covered Entity as necessary to satisfy Covered Entity's obligations under 45 CFR 164.524 (individual access rights).